-A CA certificate:
+CA certificates:

-- F Contains a public key corresponding to the private key, which the CA owns and uses to sign the certificates it issues. - F Is stored separately from trusted certificates.
+- F Contain a public key corresponding to the private key, which the CA owns and uses to sign the certificates it issues. - F Are stored separately from trusted certificates.
 To validate a trusted certificate, you must first check in a CA certificate.

-A CA certificate name is not part of the content of the certificate.
+The CA certificate name is not part of the content of the certificate.
 CA certificates must have meaningful names, according to your file-name conventions, because Gentran Integration Suite identifies them by name in the user interface.